railsuser2014/openobject-doc-book-en/7/7_18_Process/index.rst

 The problem is that these tools are usually quite separate from your management system and often reserved for the use of just a few specific people in your company.
-They're treated separately rather than put at the heart of your management system.
+They are treated separately rather than put at the heart of your management system.
 When you ask company staff about ISO9001 they usually see it as a constraint rather than a helpful daily management tool.